-If you have come from abroad to work in the UK, we suggest you also visit our ‘migrants and tax section’.
+If you have come from abroad to work in the UK, we suggest you also visit our migrants section.

 If you are unhappy with the way in which you have been treated by HMRC, you may be able to make a complaint.

-HMRC have e-learning packages available online for the self-employed and also run regular webinars which you can join and which cover various topics such as business expenses, capital allowances etc. For more details and dates click here.
+HMRC have e-learning packages available online for the self-employed and also run regular webinars which you can join and which cover various topics such as business expenses, capital allowances, etc. More details and dates can be found on GOV.UK.